 Royal Wedding William And Catherine Barbies Announced

-Carrie Underwood has revealed she is expecting a baby boy with her husband Mike Fisher.
+Brie Bella has revealed that she is "talking about" having another baby with her husband Daniel Bryan.

 The Vamps star James McVey, who got engaged to Kirstie Brittain earlier this month, is planning to invite all of his 'I'm A Celebrity…Get Me Out Of Here!

 Nikki Bella has insisted that she is still single and isn't dating her former 'Dancing with the Stars' professional partner Artem Chigvinstev.

 Avril Lavigne has admitted that she finds it difficult to be taken seriously in the music industry because she is a woman.

 Chris Pratt is engaged to his partner Katherine Schwarzenegger and is "thrilled" that she said yes.